Knowledge Base

 Knowledge base management

-In this blog, we will cover what knowledge base management is and how to effectively create it as per your organization’s needs, among other things.
+In this guide, we will cover what knowledge base management is and how you can effectively use it to turn your knowledge into your organization’s superpower.

 What is Knowledge Base Management?

-Knowledge base management is when the creation, organization, maintenance, and distribution of knowledge is carried out systematically to bring knowledge under one roof within an organization.
+Knowledge base management is the creation, organization, maintenance, and distribution of knowledge carried out systematically to bring knowledge under one roof within an organization.

-A Knowledge base is a reliable single source to access organization-wide knowledge of products, policies, and best practices.
+A knowledge base is a reliable source for organization-wide knowledge of products, policies, and best practices.
 The goal of knowledge base management is to facilitate efficient knowledge-sharing, collaboration, and decision-making among employees and other stakeholders.

 Types of Knowledge Base

-Knowledge bases can be categorized into various types based on content, purpose, and functionality.
-Here are the two types of knowledge bases:
+Knowledge base can be categorized into various types based on content, purpose, and functionality.
+Here are the two main types of knowledge base:

 1. Internal Knowledge Base

-An internal knowledge base (KB) is like a company’s own library or encyclopedia.
+An internal knowledge base is like a company’s own library.
 It’s a centralized platform where employees can find all the information they need to do their jobs efficiently without having to ask colleagues or waste time searching through documents.

 Think of it as a single source of truth for your organization’s internal knowledge and practices.
 An example of an internal knowledge base could be articles for solving customer queries.